syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/move-scrollbar.md

 # Move the scrollbar to the exact location of annotations

-The Syncfusion®'s Blazor PDF Viewer component allows you to move the scrollbar to the exact location of annotations present in a loaded PDF document using the **GoToBookmark** method.
+The Syncfusion&reg; Blazor PDF Viewer component allows you to move the scrollbar to the exact location of annotations present in a loaded PDF document using the **GoToBookmark** method.

 The following code example shows how to move the scrollbar to annotation location.